pyca/cryptography/docs/fernet.rst

                         created) an exception will be raised.
 If ``ttl`` is not provided (or is ``None``), the age of the message is not considered.
+        :param int current_time: The current time to be used instead of the value returned by time.time()
+                                 (can used in unit tests for example).
         :returns bytes: The original plaintext.
         :raises cryptography.fernet.InvalidToken: If the ``token`` is in any way invalid, this exception